 Transforming and expanding existing businesses by reforming our business portfolio reforming information and distribution systems.
-Until now, the company has communicated principally on face-to-face customer service to deepen relations and
+Until now, the company has communicated principally on face-to-face customer service to deepen relations and trust.

-Under theme 1, we are reforming our business portfolio to address the changing business climate and solve social issues.
-The most important measure here is trust.
 Looking ahead, we will continue to value the hospitality we have cultivated, utilize various channels including SNS and e-commerce, and combine face-to-face and non-face-to-face services to deepen customer experiences (CX).
 In this manner, we will reform and expand existing businesses.